f5se/f5seio-sourcecode/content/Projects/msda/README.md

 A project to develop an agent(MSDA, MicroService Discovery Agent) for BIG-IP/NGINX to enable service discovery of distributed and Microservices applications.

-Phase I: Develop iApps LX template and iControl LX API for BIG-IP
+Develop iApps LX template and iControl LX API for BIG-IP

-Phase II: Develop agent or module for NGINX
+Develop agent or module for NGINX

-Phase III: Develop Containerized agent for BIG-IP next
+Develop Containerized agent for BIG-IP next

 # Github Repo